lutris/website/README.rst

     make init_docker_db

 You are now ready to develop.
-No need to rebuild the images for simple code changes, as the containers will pick them up from the host system.
+No need to rebuild the images for a simple code changes, as the containers will pick up them from the host system.
 Operations requiring a rebuild:

 - changing dependencies (apt, pip or npm)